Other BESS Projects in King County

 Kingfisher Energy Storage (Covington area)

-Tenaska, one of the largest privately held energy companies in the US, proposed the Kingfisher Energy Storage Project through its affiliate Goldfinch Energy Storage, LLC.
+The Kingfisher Energy Storage Project was filed by Goldfinch Energy Storage, LLC, a Copenhagen Infrastructure Partners (CIP) portfolio entity, with Tenaska as the developer of record and point of contact.
 Lithium iron phosphate (LFP) on 14.1 acres in unincorporated King County near Covington, connecting to PSE’s Berrydale Substation.
-King County permit file CDUP23-0003.
+The parcel is privately owned.
+King County permit file CDUP23-0003, filed February 15, 2023 and canceled September 13, 2023.

 The site is adjacent to Mattson Middle School (Kent School District, ~900 students), Soos Creek (salmon habitat with tribal significance), wetlands, and residential neighborhoods.
 Zoned RA5 (residential/rural).